Shippeyy/projectAlpha-backend/README.md

 ## Acknowledgments

+* thanks to Michael Bartl for assisting me with the implementation at some points [astwys](https://github.com/astwys)
-* Hat tip to anyone who's code was used
+* Hat tip to anyone who's code was usedhttps://github.com/Astwys